rails/kredis/README.md

   <<: *development
 ```

-Additional configurations can be added under `config/redis/*.yml` and referenced when a type is created.
+Additional configurations can be added under `config/redis/*.yml` and referenced when a type is created, e.g. `Kredis.string("mystring", config: :strings)` would lookup `config/redis/strings.yml`.
+Under the hood `Kredis.configured_for` is called which'll pass the configuration on to `Redis.new`.

 ## License